In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications/pid/10495

 • If ‘serious harm’ has been committed by others, and the authorities are unable to give effective protection.

-State protection must be meaningful, accessible, effective and available to a woman regardless of her race, ethnicity, sexual orientation, disability, religion, class, age, occupation or any other aspect of her identity.
+State protection must be meaningful, accessible, effective and available to an individual regardless of their gender, race, ethnicity, sexual orientation, disability, religion, class, age, occupation or any other aspect of their identity.
 In some cases there may be protection in theory, but actual practice must be examined.
 Corroborative evidence will not always be available.

 The implications of gender in determining the reasonableness of an internal flight alternative should also be recognised in decision making.